architectoftime/Superposition/README.md

 # Earth and Ether

+# The Gates of Harmony

+# The Space of Presence

+# The Golden Compass

+# Superposition: Cathedral of Symmetry

+# The Path to Gardens of Creativity
+Joins - The Gates of Harmony, Golden Compass, Cathedral of Symmetry

+# The Paradoxes

+# Super-Abundance

+# Soft-Mirrors

-# Through the Hard Glasses and Soft-Mirrors
+# Superposition: Hard Glass

-# U* Prehistorical Timelines
+# Superposition: U* Prehistorical Timelines

 # Author & Legal